I am a Tenant Living in a Foreclosed Property. What are My Rights?

 - After the foreclosure sale, to whom do I pay rent?

-- I got a 60-day notice.
-Do I have to keep paying rent?
+- Do I have to keep paying rent after I get my 90-day notice?

-- Is the person claiming to be the new owner of my home is actually entitled to collect rent?
+- Is the person claiming to be the new owner entitled to collect rent?

 - I paid my old landlord a deposit and/or last month's rent.
 What happens to that money after foreclosure?

 - Before the foreclosure, I paid rent to a property management company that worked for my old landlord.
-If I keep paying them, will they send the rent to the new owner?
+If I keep paying them, will they send the new owner the rent?

 - My home needs repairs, or my utilities were shut off because the old landlord did not pay the bill.
 Whom do I contact?

 - The foreclosure sale happened.
-I got a notice to vacate in 20 days, not 60 days.
+I got a notice to vacate in 20 days.
 What are my rights?

 - Can I just move out?